-I’m an artist, a teacher, a father, and a husband – though that order fluctuates regularly.
-I live in a 100-year-old house, in the town I was born, and I teach at the high school I graduated from.
-Louisiana “bookends” my pilgrimage.
+Robbie Austin is an artist, a teacher, a father, and a husband – though that order fluctuates regularly.
+He lives in a 112-year-old house, in the town he was born, one-half mile from his high school alma mater, where he has taught for 18 years.
+Louisiana “bookends” his pilgrimage.

-CalArts outfitted my art and philosophy.
+CalArts outfitted his art and philosophy.
 UCLA cultivated it.

 Los Angeles gave way to Houston.
-Houston gave way to a studio fire and creative output shifted to my growing family.
+Houston gave way to a studio fire and creative output shifted to his growing family.
 Louisiana called.
-We answered.
+They answered.